ai-robotics-estonia/_project_template_/README.md

 ### Description of User Interface
 *(i.e. How does the client 'see' the technical result, whether a separate user interface was developed, command line script was developed, was it validated as an experiment, can the results be seen in ERP or are they integrated into work process)*

-## DOCKER
-Please provide your DOCKERfile here.

-### Docker Resources

-Learn more about Docker and its capabilities by referring to the [official Docker documentation](https://docs.docker.com/).

 ## Custom agreement with the AIRE team